 Joelle Firzli is an independent fashion researcher, writer, speaker, critic, and stylist with a global outlook on fashion and a first-hand knowledge of the industry.
 She believes fashion can serve as a tool to drive change, disrupt the status-quo, and make a more sustainable way of living.
 She holds a MA in Fashion Studies from Parsons with knowledge of fashion history and theory.
 Her research interests include sustainable fashion, non-Western fashion and textiles, and more.
 Her work has been presented worldwide and she’s been featured in publications such as the Business of Fashion, the Huffington Post, the New York Times, Marie Claire Arabia, Elle Vietnam, and more.

-Allie Gardner is the Business Development Manager at GoodWeave, a network of non-profit organizations dedicated to ending illegal child labor in the rug making business that is based in Washington, DC.
-In this role, Allie manages the annual Fashion for Freedom Campaign, as well as the Freedom from Slavery Forum.
+Allie Gardner is the Business Development Manager at GoodWeave, a network of non-profit organizations dedicated to ending illegal child labor in the rug making business that is based in Washington, DC that works to end child labor, forced labor, and bonded labor in global supply chains.
 She holds a Master of Arts in Public Anthropology from American University, as well as a dual Bachelor of Arts in Anthropology and Spanish Studies from American University.